Gold ETFs: Should You Invest in Gold ETFs?

 The expense ratio of physical gold ETFs can be approximately 0.20% of the total investment size.
 In comparison, private investors who buy physical gold can pay a considerable premium or spread over and above the spot price to acquire the precious metal in similar quantities to the ETF.

-If you have yet to register with Admirals, you can do so by clicking the banner below and registering for a free-access demo account; practice trading with virtual funds until you are comfortable enough to use real capital:
+If you have yet to register with Admiral Markets, you can do so by clicking the banner below and registering for a free-access demo account; practice trading with virtual funds until you are comfortable enough to use real capital:

 Gold ETFs Performance